nova-video-player/aos-avos/doc/delay_estimation.md

      post-resume compressed output has actually restarted.
 - Playback-head availability:
   - PCM and passthrough mode 1 (IEC): playhead is used when valid.
-  - Passthrough mode 2 (raw): playhead/timestamp are unreliable; static only.
+  - Passthrough mode 2 (raw): playhead/timestamp are unreliable for delay estimation; the scheduler uses static latency plus the mode 2 calibration and fill-window guards described in `sync_anchoring_rules.md`.
 - Cached/throttled AudioTrack delay reads preserve validity when the last trusted source was playhead-based (`last_good_dynamic_valid`), so `cached(throttle)` does not immediately invalidate a newly trusted delay.
 - `startup_hold` is not allowed to remain permanent on devices with frozen-but-successful `getTimestamp()` reporting.
 If timestamp-based convergence cannot occur, a recent playback-head fallback delay can be promoted to valid, and a timeout acts as a safety net.

+Observability limits:
+- AudioTrack delay APIs stop at the Android output boundary.
+They do not report downstream soundbar/AVR decode, DSP, ARC, or eARC latency.
+- Internal diff convergence is therefore a scheduler consistency signal, not a physical lipsync proof.
+Route- or format-specific downstream delay must be represented as a user/route offset outside the core delay estimator.